iljaiwjew/golang-cheatsheet/README.md

   3. The surrounding function reached the end of its function body
   4. The corresponding goroutine is panicking
  ```
+ 2. The expression must be a function or method call
+ 3. Calls of built-in functions are restricted
+ 4. Each time a ```defer``` statement executes, the function value and parameters to the call are evaluated as usual and saved anew but the actual function is not invoked.
+Instead, deferred functions are invoked immediately before the surrounding function returns, in the reverse order they were deferred.
+That is, if the surrounding function returns through an explicit return statement, deferred functions are executed **after** any result parameters are set by that return statement but **before** the function returns to its caller.
+ 5.
 ### 13. Pointers
 1. A pointer type denotes the set of all pointers to variables of a given type.
 This type called the base type of the pointer.
 Note that there are no any difference between pointer type and defined type that is made from pointer:
 ```go